je-marco/Portfolio_Project/README.md

 ## Project 2: Monitoring of Bottle Manufacturing (Dashboard)

-This is an interactive dashboard that I made while taking the Coursera's IBM Data Analytics with Excel and R. The dashboard was made in IBM Cognos Analytics to effectively monitor the bottle manufacturing process of a fictional industrial manufacturing.
+This is an interactive dashboard that I made while taking the **Coursera's IBM Data Analytics with Excel and R**.
+The dashboard was made in **IBM Cognos Analytics** to effectively monitor the bottle manufacturing process of a fictional industrial manufacturing.

 * Constructed a data module which contains dataset from various data sources (Excel, CSV files). (_In IBM Cognos Analytics, a data module is a container that describes data and rules for combining and shaping data to prepare it for analysis and visualization._)
 * The data sources was provided by the Coursera on-line training of Data Visualizations and can only be viewed if you are taking their course.
-However, I included a detailed documentation of the project to provide necessary description about the data sources, the dataset, calculations used, and the dashboard contents.
+However, I included a detailed documentation of the project to provide necessary description about the data sources, the dataset, calculations used, and the dashboard's contents.
 * Check [this google drive file](https://docs.google.com/spreadsheets/d/1LB3fwR-dWvITBT0ZvAQDvDMqUNxaiECRwsPWzc8xpkc/edit?usp=sharing) for the documentaton.

 ### Preview of the Dashboard: Monitor Bottle Manufacturing